 - What actions you are taking to ensure future academic progress

-• Documentation to support your extenuating circumstance(s)
+• Documentation to support your extenuating circumstance(s).
+Examples of extenuating

-Examples of extenuating circumstances include (but are not limited to):
+circumstances include (but are not limited to):

 - A period of illness or injury,

-- Death of a family member,
+- Death of an immediate family member,

 - Family difficulties (illness or divorce),